Administrated by: 21st Century Travel Insurance Limited

 - Arbitration in accordance with the law governing arbitration proceedings in the Province in which your policy was issued in case of any disagreement after the Mandatory Claims Review Meeting.
 Legal action to recover a claim must start within 12 months of the date of bodily injury or the date on which you first received any emergency medical service.

-This insurance provides coverage for up to 30 days while traveling outside Canada as long as you spend not less than 51% of your time in Canada.
-You may purchase also coverage for up to 15 days before and 15 days after your time spend in Canada as long as the maximum period for your side trips does not exceed 30 days in each subsequent 365 day period.
+This insurance provides coverage for up to 30 days in total within a 365-day period while traveling outside Canada as long as you spend not less than 51% of your time in Canada.
 Coverage is provided for uninterrupted flights to and from Canada, if insurance was purchased prior to leaving the country of origin.
 You are not covered under this insurance policy in your country of origin.
 An uninterrupted flight shall include a stop-over provided you do not leave the airport.
+Proof of all travel dates will be required in the event of a claim.

 ABOUT 21st CENTURY TRAVEL INSURANCE: